Inside the 2025 P2P Top 30

 Growth Is Personal, Patient, and Real

-I wanted to write a short post to amplify Natalie Stamer’s excellent keynote yesterday at the Peer-to-Peer Professional Forum Conference, the annual gathering of peer-to-peer fundraising professionals taking place this week in Baltimore.
+I wanted to write a short post to amplify Natalie Stamer’s excellent keynote at the Peer-to-Peer Professional Forum Conference, the annual gathering of peer-to-peer fundraising professionals that took place in Baltimore in late February.

 I wanted to, that is, but unfortunately I missed the conference!
 Winter travel challenges defeated my best attempts to get there in person.